Isabel Huacuja Alonso

 Hello,

 My book Radio for the Millions: Hindi-Urdu Broadcasting Across Borders (Columbia University Press, 2023) follows radio stations in India, Pakistan, Sri Lanka, Germany and parts of Southeast Asia as it argues for a new geography of radio based on language groups rather than national or regional borders.
-The book expands on my 2015 dissertation (University of Texas at Austin), which won the Sardar Patel Award for best dissertation on modern South Asia in any discipline defended at a U.S. institution.
+The book won three awards: the 2024 Columbia University Press Distinguished Book Award, the 2024 Aldo and Jeanne Scaglione Prize for South Asian Studies, Modern Language Association and the 2023 American Institute of Pakistan Studies Book Award.

-At Columbia, I teach courses on South Asian history from an interdisciplinary perspective and sound studies.
+At Columbia, I teach courses on South Asian history from an interdisciplinary perspective and on sound and media studies.
 I also as teach Contemporary Civilization I and II in the university’s core curriculum.

 Some Personal Connections: